mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 signifi cant and one minor.

 Red ZoneRed Zone
-The Travellers’ Aid Society travel zone classifi cation for a nation, world, or system which is dangerous to travellers.
+The Travellers' Aid Society travel zone classifi cation for a nation, world, or system which is dangerous to travellers.
 In general, the imposition of a red zone classifi cation indicates the location is quarantined, interdicted by higher authority, or at war.
 Quarantine indicates that a dangerous disease is present, and the danger of war is self- explanatory, but interdiction requires further discussion.
 Interstellar governments often fi nd it necessary to restrict access to worlds or systems for political or military reasons, and do so by publishing interdictions.
 Enforcement of interdiction varies with the reason for the restriction.
 Interdiction may be imposed on a world if it is a